February 7 – February 29, 2020

 and Audrey LeGalley: Four Rooms

-Presa House Gallery is proud to present Four Rooms, the exhibition features four Texas-based artists given a dedicated space to transform into a series of installations.
+Four Rooms features four Texas-based artists given a dedicated space to transform into a series of installations.
 Curated by Rigoberto Luna each artist responded in their chosen aesthetic and medium to complement the different areas of the gallery and invite guests to step into their world, creating a uniquely immersive experience.
-Four Rooms will be on view by appointment February 7 through February 29, 2020, with an opening reception First Friday, February 7, from 6 to 11 pm.

 Jennifer Arnold’s work is a continuation of her 2009 installation, A Layered Space.
 This collection of work uses a unique photographic process created by Arnold that she refers to as Canvas Peels.
 Arnold first discovered this new method entirely on accident and has worked for several years to master the technique to recreate better and control it.
 Like her original installation, Arnold’s home, and life, have completely changed and has continuously evolved.
 In 2017, 40-year-old Arnold was four months away from celebrating her 16th wedding anniversary.
 She returned home from work with groceries on a Monday to the most painful news.
 Her husband had left, never to sleep in their bed again.
 He kept his key and split the mortgage.
 It took months to finalize, and he would return while she was at work, allegedly to gather items and see the dogs.
 It was a Thursday, after work that Arnold returned home to find the most jarring scene.
 “The closet, I shared for most of my life, was suddenly half empty.
 Hangers dangled like harrowing wind chimes displaying the void.
 The pain I felt was now visual.
 It was gut-wrenching; my whole identity questioned.”